-- Color: Change the color of the drawn object.
-Select a color and click the OK button. - Opacity: Change the transparency of the drawn object.
+Color: Changes the color of the drawn object.
+Select a color

+and click the OK button.

+• Opacity: Changes the transparency of the drawn object.
 Move the slider to alter the transparency value.

-At the end of the editing process, the corresponding ObjectSet is automatically generated to reflect edits that have been made in the image overlay.
+At the end of the editing process, the corresponding ObjectSet is automatically generated to reflect edits that have been made in the image.
 Once the Object Editing Task is completed, the existing measurements grid should be manually updated by returning to the Measurements Task and re-clicking the appropriate object measurement tools.
 It is also a good idea to save this edited ObjectSet for future analysis and to avoid having to repeat the manual object editing steps.

-Note: The Object Measurements grid is automatically updated when objects are removed using the button.
-The rows corresponding to the removed objects are removed from the grid.
-If objects were only deleted, then it is not necessary to recompute the Object Measurements.
-If new objects were inserted or existing objects modified, then the Object Measurements must be recomputed.
+Note: The Object Measurements grid is automatically updated when objects are edited: all the measurements are deleted.
+The Object Measurements must be recomputed.
 However, the Object Global Measurements must be recomputed whenever the ObjectSet is modified in any way.

-2.9.5.
+2.10.5.
 Measurements Task